Watch Hajime no Ippo with Friends

 Match-sized episodes make natural weekly rituals—treat each game or tournament block like a season stretch where everyone rallies for the same whistle moments.

-With 120+ episodes across multiple seasons + OVAs in play, treat Hajime no Ippo like a season-long club: set a weekly episode budget (for example one cour block), name a rotating host who posts the watchroom link, and celebrate milestones instead of sprinting to the finale in one weekend unless everyone explicitly opts in.
+With 75 episodes in play, treat Hajime no Ippo like a season-long club: set a weekly episode budget (for example one cour block), name a rotating host who posts the watchroom link, and celebrate milestones instead of sprinting to the finale in one weekend unless everyone explicitly opts in.

 - For ongoing simulcasts, align on whether you watch day-of or weekend-only so nobody accidentally reads finale chatter early.